Raphzor/firebase-functions-api-template/README.md

 7. On your Firebase console, check out if a doc was created with a `HelloWorld` text property, and `HELLOWORLD` upperCase property.
 8. ENJOY! 😎️

+## Setup Github Actions

+Github CI is set on this repo.
+To run it properly, do the following:

+1. Run `firebase login:ci`.
+This will retrieve you with a Token
+2. On Github, go to the repo Settings -> Secrets, and add a new secret called `FIREBASE_TOKEN`.
+Paste the Token from step 1.
+3. Every new pull request will run Github CI.
+Link your dev environment to the `develop` branch, and your production env to the `master` branch.

 ## File structure

 The file structure is as follows: